By Rod Ashley, Tafflab CEO and Trustee

 Becoming a SWOT

-To enhance your employability, you should become a SWOT.
-This involves analysing your Strengths, Weaknesses, Opportunities and Threats so that you can make the most of your situation.
+To improve the success of your business, you should become a SWOT.
+This involves analysing your Strengths, Weaknesses, Opportunities and Threats so that you can make the most of your business’ development.

 You will find it useful to start your own SWOT analysis below.
 Remember that the Strengths and Weaknesses are internal (personal); the Opportunities and Threats are external (the situation in which you find yourself).